2021 Oceania DX Contests – Results Announced!

-Participation was up across most continents and countries, including new records for the number of logs from Indonesia and the Philippines in both the Phone and CW sections, North America in the CW section, and Japan and West Malaysia in the Phone section.
-The increased participation can probably be attributed to a combination of the following factors:
+Participation was up across most continents and countries.
+New records were set for the number of Phone logs from Australia, Indonesia and Japan and CW logs from Australia, New Zealand, Hawaii, and the United States.
+The increased participation can probably be attributed to various factors such as:

-- COVID travel constraints meant that more contesters were at home and with more time to participate.
+- Ongoing COVID constraints on travel meant more contesters were at home and with more time to participate.

 LINE SCORES, WINNERS AND NEW RECORDS

 There were plenty of impressive efforts and scores achieved in the 2021 contest.
 Summaries of all the winning entries, and those which also set new records, can be found here:

 Full Results – all Stations

 The detailed line scores for all the entrants in the 2021 contest, including information about the equipment and antennas used and soapbox comments, are presented here:

 The following entrants also deserve a shout out for their achievement in setting new Continent and World (i.e. outside Oceania) records:

 7N4WPY PH SO 15M QRP World record

 9V1CD PH SO 40M HP Asia record